 Machine learning can extract knowledge from historical incidents stored in a Resilient platform.
 This knowledge normally includes useful pattern information of the customer environment.
 More importantly, it can include the experience of security analysts who have worked on those historical incidents.
 In some sense, a machine learning model learns from the previous decisions the security analysts made.
 Thus, machine learning can be very useful in assisting security analysts to make quick and proper response.

 The following graph shows possible applications of machine learning in an incident response system like the Resilient platform.
 Please note that this release supports “find similar incidents” only.
-Other potential applications are not supported .
+Other potential applications are not supported for this release.

 The Resilient Machine Learning Function is highly customized for the incident response system.
 It is fully integrated to the Resilient platform to provide the best user experience, and can be incorporated into a custom workflows in flexible ways.
 In addition, user data is processed locally, thus customers do not need to be concerned about transmitting sensitive data to the cloud when a machine learning model is built.